 '''

 You: do you see a wall?

 Scribbler: No

 You: Beep whenever you see a wall.

 You: Turn right whenever you see a wall to your left.

 You: Turn left whenever you see a wall to your right.

 You: Move for 60 seconds.

-[The Scribbler robot moves around for 60 seconds turning whenever it sees a wall.] '''
+[The Scribbler robot moves around for 60 seconds turning

+whenever it sees a wall.
+It also beeps whenever it sees a

+wall.]

+'''